zerospiel/hmc/README.md

-# Mirantis Hybrid Multi Cluster (KCM), Codename: Project 0x2A
+# k0rdent Cluster Manager (KCM)

 ## Overview

-Mirantis Hybrid Multi Cluster is part of Mirantis Project 0x2A which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes management solution based entirely on standard open source tooling that works across private or public clouds.
+k0rdent Cluster Manager is part of k0rdent which is focused on delivering a open source approach to providing an enterprise grade multi-cluster kubernetes management solution based entirely on standard open source tooling that works across private or public clouds.